Janet Yellen: Comments on Roe v. Wade overturning

 On May 10, 2022, during a Senate Banking Committee hearing, Yellen made comments on the economic consequences of Roe v.
 Wade overturning after a leaked draft majority opinion in Dobbs v.
 Jackson Women's Health Organization showed the Supreme Court was poised to overrule its previous decisions that legalized abortion in the United States.
 Sen. Bob Menendez (D-NJ) asked what reversing the landmark ruling would mean economically for the United States; Yellen responded, "I believe that eliminating the right of women to make decisions about when and whether to have children would have very damaging effects on the economy and would set women back decades."
 She added that keeping women from accessing abortions "increases their odds of living in poverty or need for public assistance."
 Sen. Tim Scott (R-SC) disagreed with her assertion and said, "I think finding a way to have a debate around abortion in a meeting for the economic stability of our country is harsh."
 She replied, "This is not harsh.
 This is the truth."

-Following that heated exchange, Senator Scott penned an op-ed for The Washington Post in which he called Yellen's claim "simply false" and compared her arguments to those of Margaret Sanger in support of eugenics.
-A number of prominent conservative media outlets and public figures alike similarly interpreted her comments on women's reproductive rights, responding with sharp criticism.
+Following that exchange, Senator Scott penned an op-ed for The Washington Post in which he called Yellen's claim "simply false" and compared her arguments to those of Margaret Sanger in support of eugenics.
+This prompted further backlash in conservative-leaning media sources.
+Yellen's comments are supported by economic research, as reproductive rights affect women's participation in the workforce, ability to pursue higher education, and reduce the risk of financial hardship.